Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

     For detailed information about queue types, see [Configure the queue types](../Integration/01_ConfigureQueueTypes.md).

 - *Task event*
     Click the drop-down list and select the applicable task event.
 All available task events are displayed.
 This option is linked to the *Tasks* module.
 The drop-down list is only displayed if the *Tasks* module is installed and the user has the necessary rights.
+For detailed information see [Manage the events](../../Tasks/Operation/01_ManageEvents.md) in the *Tasks* documentation.

     > [Info] The *ActindoWorkflow Process Execution Failed* task is preconfigured by default.
 A list of all existing task events is displayed in the *Events* menu entry of the *Tasks* module.